tylermmorton/tmpl/README.md

 }
 ```

-Now update your login page template to use the new template named `head`:
+Update the login page template to use the nested template named `head`.
+This can be done using the built-in `template` directive.

-You can reference nested templates by using the built-in `template` directive.
-The name of the template is defined using the `tmpl` struct tag.
+>The name of the template is defined using the `tmpl` struct tag.
+If the tag is not present it can be referenced by its field name.

 ```html
 <!DOCTYPE html>